Meital Dohan: Career

-Acting in Israel & move to United States (1998-2005)
+Acting in Israel

 Dohan graduated from the Tel Aviv-based acting school Nissan Nativ in 1998.
 After graduating, Dohan held numerous acting roles at two major theatres in Israel.
 This began with the Cameri Theater, before also acting at the Haifa Theatre.
 While at the Cameri Theater, she played several roles which kickstarted her career.
-She starred in the role of Juliet in Romeo and Juliet at the theatre, but most notably won an Israeli Theater Award in 2000, the equivalent of a Tony, for her role in "Best Friends."
+She starred in the role of Juliet in Romeo and Juliet at the theatre, but most notably won an Israeli Theater Award in 2000 (the Iraeli equivalent of a Tony Award), for her role in "Best Friends."
 The Theatrical award was in the 'Most Promising New Actress' category.
 A couple of years later, Israeli playwright Edna Mazia wrote a part into her play "Bad Children" specifically for Dohan.
-The role performance in Bad Children lead to another Best Actress award at the Israeli Tony's.
+The role performance in Bad Children lead to another Best Actress award at the Israeli Tony Awards.

-After working in theatre for 2 years, Dohan secured her first major film role in the Hebrew-language film, Giraffes, which was released in 2001.
-Prior to the release of Giraffes, Dohan also had roles in The Legend of the Silent Man in 1998 and Instructions Not Included in 1999.
-Dohan played the role of Efrat in the 2001 film, one of three women who cross paths after a dramatic evening means they cross paths.
-Her role in Giraffes led to her first Israeli Oscar nomination, known as a Ophir Award, in 2002.
+After working in theatre for two years, Dohan secured her first major film role as Efrat in the Hebrew-language film Girafot (Giraffes), released in 2001.
+After she filmed her scenes in the film but prior to its release, Dohan also had roles in The Legend of the Silent Man in 1998 and Instructions Not Included in 1999.
+Her role in Giraffes led to her first nomination for an Ophir Award (the Israeli equivalent to Oscar) in 2002.
 For her role in Giraffes she studied French.
 The film also later won at the 2003 Scottsdale Arizona Film Festival.
-Her next film was God's Sandbox, where a successful author looks for her daughter in the Sinai desert.
-The film went onto win at the 2002 Manchester film festival.
+Her next film, God's Sandbox involves an author who searches for her daughter in the Sinai desert.
+The film won an award at the 2002 Manchester film festival.

 Dohan returned to theater in 2003, where she sang and acted in Moving Flesh at the Cameri Theater.
-She also began directing at the Tmu-na Theater and co-wrote the original Revue Love Sex on the High Holidays, along with Israeli singer Ivri Lider.
-Aside from theater work, Dohan secured a major TV role, in the Israeli-Version of Ugly Betty.
+She also began directing at the Tmu-na Theater and co-wrote the original Revue Love Sex on the High Holidays along with Israeli singer Ivri Lider.
+Aside from theater work, Dohan secured a major TV role, in the Israeli version of Ugly Betty.
 She played the central comedic role of Nataly.
-The series was a big hit in Israel, winning a number of awards.
-It won the Israeli Oscar Best Comedy Series award in 2003, and Dohan won an Israeli Tony Award for her work in the series for her lead role.
+The series was very popular in Israel, winning a number of awards.
+It won the Ophir Award for Best Comedy Series in 2003, and Dohan won an Israeli Tony Award for her work in the series for her lead role.
 Later in the same year, Dohan co-wrote a movie script, Orgy by Heart, along with Maayan Keret.